ecamp/ecamp-site/src/content/posts/2026-07-release.en.md

 The July release brings several exciting improvements for printing, as well as a series of bugfixes and performance enhancements to make planning your camps even smoother.

+## Last chance to download your pdfs from the old eCamp v2
+The old eCamp v2 has aged so much that it will soon be turned off.
+Starting in September 2026, no data can be changed anymore.
+In spring 2027, eCamp v2 will be sunset completely.
+If you still have data you want to keep on the old eCamp v2, please make sure to download pdfs of your old camps soon.

 ## Better Printing: A3 Support & Day Overview
 We've significantly improved the printing capabilities. eCamp now supports **A3 printing**, giving you more space and flexibility when generating PDFs for your camp programs.